kennedy-whytech/resume-nginx-helm/README.md

 # A simple website to host my resume and deployed via K8S Helm.
+Host yours in no time to land your dream job by smiply replacing the docker image!

 ```
 helm install resume-nginx-1 . --set servicePort=30001 --set nodePort=30001